rs691/rstewart.tech/src/content/work/ecommerce.md

 * **Scalability and Performance:** Architecting the platform with scalability in mind to accommodate future business growth and ensure optimal performance even with increased traffic.

 This e-commerce platform serves as a vital tool for the small business to establish a strong online presence, reach a wider audience, and ultimately drive sales growth.

+Here is a link to a deployed version of  <a href="https://steffens-showcase.vercel.app"> Steffen's Showcase.